MagicMilly/for-data-publication/README.md

 This project contains source code, other related files, and small, derived datasets for the NSF-funded [GenoPhenoEnvo](https://github.com/genophenoenvo) project.
 This repo supports one of our goals to provide open data and reproducible code in order to follow [FAIR](https://www.go-fair.org/fair-principles/) data principles and contribute to open science.

+### Getting Started
+The scripts and instructions for accessing data on betydb can be found in [David LeBauer's](https://github.com/dlebauer) Google [drive](https://drive.google.com/drive/folders/1uiHKZDTeYERBkyqHEuzrptCB7Wz0sp5w?usp=sharing) for his data publication.

 ### Raw Data
 The raw input trait data queried from betydb live on [CyVerse](https://cyverse.org/), in addition to environmental data downloaded from weather stations.
 All links will start an **automatic download** from CyVerse of the selected dataset.
 - Clemson 2014 trait [data](https://de.cyverse.org/dl/d/E5B8AC50-B1D1-4254-932D-F04CA0D1DF3E/clemson_data_2020-06-01.csv)